 So that’s the bad news.
 But the good news is that while difficult, simple living is not impossible.
 In fact, there are a wealth of blogs and articles telling you otherwise.

-In the words of Leo Babauta, the founder of Zen Habits, there are only two things you need to do simplify your life:
+There are only two things you need to simplify your life:

 It’s a cynical view, but in the end, it really does boil down to those two steps.
 But for the sake of actionability, let’s take a look at some tips on how to identify and eliminate the right things.